lukebedrosian/lukebedrosian.github.io/_pages/about.md

 **About Luke Bedrosian: Exploring the Cosmos Through Engineering and Creativity**

 Greetings!
 I'm Luke Bedrosian, a passionate engineer and a recent graduate of Texas A&M University with a BS in Aerospace Engineering.
-Currently, I am employed as an Associate Member of Technical Staff in the System of Systems Engineering Office at The Aerospace Corporation, where my work primarily involves software development in C++ using Qt and implementing systems modeling tools.
+Currently, I am employed as an Associate Member of Technical Staff in the System of Systems Engineering Office at The Aerospace Corporation, where my work primarily involves software development in C++ using Qt for a space architecture modeling and visualization software tool.

 **Professional Journey:**